 - money, and what it means to you

 - career issues

 - choices and decisions

 - health and well being, aligning your energies

 - the best places to travel and live

-Open your sensors and register a reading at the complexity we now feel which can be intense.
+Open your sensors and book a reading at the complexity we now feel which can be intense.
 There is a lot of pushing and shoving, the drama of compliance and enforcement and the collective shadow looms large and even intrudes daily into more personal territory.
 Archetypes can take possession of the mind in powerful ways this can be for good channeling creative energies, but also negate all the good stuff if we are not aware of what direction they are driving us.
 We can see and feel that happening in the collective in 2020 as public behaviours undergo seismic shifts and are altered before our eyes.
 When we project hate, we often fail to see what motivates that deep in our own subconscious.
 There are many disowned parts floating about in the primal soup of consciousness.
 Shining in a light on them helps the integration process.
 But myths and archetypes operate in your personal most private psychological world as well and that is the challenge to see them defaulting to a blindness to what is actually going on.